Aliko Dangote Foundation: Changing Africa’s negative narratives | Hallmarknews

 Aliko Dangote Foundation: Changing Africa’s negative narratives

+Gentle, unassuming and extraordinarily calm, Africa’s richest man, Alhaji Aliko Dangote disarms you with his infectious smile.
+Fit and often dressed in simple native attire, Dangote immediately changes your mental picture of an ideal “big man.”
+But Dangote is as big as it gets, and he is not just big in terms of wealth, he is without a doubt, the continent’s biggest philanthropist.

-Without doubt, Dangote’s business footprints has continue to expand beyond African continent, such that it has become a house-hold name.
-But very few people are aware that, the man behind these businesses, Alhaji Aliko Dangote, is also into philanthropy.
+Dangote’s business footprints has continued to expand beyond African continent, such that it has become a house-hold name.
+But very few people are aware that the man behind these businesses heavily into philanthropy.
 Not just for the fun of it, or to achieve fame, which he has already attained in the vast growing business, but because he has a dream for his fellow man, his country-Nigeria and the entire African continent.

 The Dangote brand has matured into an undeniably global force, to the extent that, renowned Forbes Magazine showcased it as one of Africa’s most successful business enterprise and rated as world’s 6th largest donors, and Africa’s richest person for almost a decade.
 Alhaji Aliko Dangote was also listed by Forbes Magazine among the 75 people that make the world turn.